...

 • Insurance premiums

-To get a complete picture of your CNC drilling costs, all these factors need to be taken into account.
+All these factors need to be taken into account to get a complete picture of your CNC drilling costs.
 In the next sections, we’ll discuss how to calculate these costs and provide an example of a cost calculation for a specific application.

 Calculating CNC Drilling Costs